Advertising

 The problem of clones in the digital market

-Palland isn't an isolated case.
-The eShop and other digital stores have been the stage for the release of games that imitate blockbusters.
+Palland is not an isolated case.
+The eShop and other digital stores have become platforms for the launch of games that imitate major hits.
 However, in many cases, these productions take advantage of lax publishing systems to sell cheap copies, targeting unsuspecting consumers.

-Before Palland, The Last Hope gained notoriety for being a low-budget version of The Last of Us on the Switch.
-While these games are eventually removed, initial sales seem sufficient to motivate new attempts.
-This practice raises debates about platform responsibility and the need for more effective filters.
+Before Palland, the title The Last Hope gained notoriety for being a low-budget version of The Last of Us on the Switch.
+Although these games end up being removed, the initial sales seem sufficient to motivate new attempts.
+This practice raises debates about the responsibility of the platforms and the need for more efficient filters.

 Stay up to date with more news on our official WhatsApp and follow AnimeNew on Instagram .